-Learn about ERP Software Selection Projects
+ERP Software Selection made easy!

-An ERP Software Selection is probably one of the most difficult projects you will ever manage in your professional career.
+ERP software selection is probably one of the most difficult projects you will ever manage in your professional career.
 It is a project that is filled with many potential obstacles and also periods of great excitement.
 An ERP selection project has many variables and moving parts.
 One of these challenges is often the ERP Vendors themselves.
 They are critical to the ERP software selection, but they are not the only consideration.
 There are many factors to consider when choosing an ERP software and you can find the guides, tools and tips you need on our site to help you be successful.

 People often point to the ERP software as the reason why ERP implementations fail.
 This is not the only cause.
 It is the People and Processes that cause the most difficulties in evaluating, choosing, and implementing an ERP solution.
 Successful ERP implementations are built upon a good team, well-defined and thought-out process and matching those processes to the correct ERP Software.
 However, choosing the right solution based on your specific needs is paramount to your success.